 - Using a ⅓ cup scoop, add batter to the center of the pan and then pick it up and swirl it with your wrist so the batter spreads toward the edges of the pan in a circle shape.
 (This might take a bit of practice.
 The crepes will taste just as good even if they are not perfectly round!)

-- Cook for about 3 minutes, then see if you can loosen the buckwheat crepe from the pan and move it around a little.
+- Cook for about 3 minutes, then see if you can loosen the crepe from the pan and move it around a little.
 Check the underside and cook until it is lightly golden and has contracted in size a bit, with the edges pulling away from the sides of the pan.
 Do not flip the crepe.

 Set aside on a plate and cover with a kitchen towel to keep warm while you make the rest of the crepes.

-PREP TIP When wiping the excess butter out of the pan, use tongs to hold the paper towel to avoid burning your fingers.
+When wiping the excess butter out of the pan, use tongs to hold the paper towel to avoid burning your fingers.

 Step 3: Assemble the crepes

-Place buckwheat crepes back into the pan one at a time.
+Place crepes back into the pan one at a time.
 Top with fillings and cook until they are warmed through, then fold the crepe using the method of your choice and remove from pan.
 Continue until all crepes are filled.

 Want to save this recipe?